-Type support in the taskbar search box, and then select the HP Support Assistant app.
+- Type support in the taskbar search box, and then select the HP Support Assistant app. - or -

-Select the guestion mark icon in the taskbar.
+Select the question mark icon in the taskbar.

-Select My PC, select the Diagnostics and tools tab, and then select HP Battery Check.
+Select My notebook, select the Diagnostics and tools tab, and then select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.